odanny-oc/rotational_broadening_kernel/README.md

 This isn't neccessary to run the simulations directory, as the output from spectrum_generation is in the data directory.
 This is so one can demonstrate the rotational broadening kernel without generating their own spectra.

 # How it works
-For a given spectra over time (in this case over an exoplanets "orbital phase"), it follows a Keplerian (sinusodal) motion as the bulk velocity of the planet red and blue shifts the spectrum.
+For a given spectra over time (in this case over an exoplanets "orbital phase"), it follows a Keplerian (sinusoidal) motion as the bulk velocity of the planet red and blue shifts the spectrum.
 Here is a simulated spectrum from the data directory of H2O in the planet WASP-121b.

 <img width="640" height="480" alt="spectrum_git" src="https://github.com/user-attachments/assets/40867a9e-b8c1-4759-a403-58bc40c68540" />